SeasonerSpeed/babft-circle-calculator/README.md

 ## 💾 **How to Install**

-1. Download the latest `.exe` release from [releases](https://github.com/YourUsername/babft-circle-calculator/releases).
+1. Download the latest `.zip` release from [releases](https://github.com/SeasonerSpeed/babft-circle-calculator/releases).
-2. Place it anywhere on your PC (Desktop for quick access).
+2. Extract the `.zip` file to a folder anywhere on your PC (Desktop for quick access).
-3. Double-click to open.
+3. Inside the extracted folder, double-click the `.exe` file to run the app.

 ---